thlorenz/replpad/README.md

 # replpad [![build status](https://secure.travis-ci.org/thlorenz/replpad.png)](http://next.travis-ci.org/thlorenz/replpad)

 Watches files in specified directory and all subdirectories and pipes them to a node repl whenever they change.
-Adds some extra functionality to the nodejs repl.
+Adds lots of extra functionality to the nodejs repl.

 Check out this [demo](http://youtu.be/AuGPd-AAl-8) to get an idea about what it is capable of. (only a subset of